What is an ectopic pregnancy?

 An ectopic pregnancy is one which is implanted in a site outside the uterine cavity.
 The most common place for an ectopic pregnancy is in the Fallopian tube.
 The Fallopian tube cannot accommodate the expanding pregnancy so it leads to problems like pain and vaginal bleeding.

 Ultrasound Care’s obstetricians and sonographers are experts in ultrasound and the identification of eptopic pregnancy.

 The Fallopian tube is the most common site for ectopic pregnancies, rarely they can occur within the ovary or the peritoneal surface of the abdominal cavity.

 Is an ectopic pregnancy dangerous?

 Trans-vaginal ultrasound examination is the best way to diagnose an ectopic pregnancy.
-An intra-uterine pregnancy can usually be seen by 5-6 weeks gestation or when the HCG level is >1500 IU/l.
+An intra-uterine pregnancy can usually be seen by 5-6 weeks gestation or when the HCG level is more than 1000 IU/l.

-Sometimes there are other signs on ultrasound examination which are so suspicious of an ectopic pregnancy that the doctor will suggest a laparoscopy in order to see under direct vision.
-Some of the signs which are suspicious of an ectopic pregnancy are an empty uterine cavity, bleeding in the pelvis or an unusual mass on one or other side of the uterus.
+Sometimes there are other signs on ultrasound examination which are so suspicious of an ectopic pregnancy that your Ultrasound Care obstetrician will suggest a laparoscopy in order to see under direct vision.

 There are several different ways to treat an ectopic pregnancy.